bengruher/SMS-Spam-Detection/README.md

 and open the sms-spam-detection.ipynb Jupyter notebook.
 Press Shift-Enter to run each cell.
 Note that your execution times may vary.
 The notebook was originally run on an ml.t2.medium EC2 instance from AWS.

+If you are running the project for the first time, you will need to download the GloVe data by setting the DOWNLOAD_GLOVE constant to 'True'.

 Tags: NLP, spam detection, unstructured data